Today, I will discuss the best ways to overcome your fear, anxiety, and pain.

 You’ll Never Be Completely Free

 You are human.
 Therefore, you’ll always have fears, anxieties, and pains.
-There’s no way to escape the life’s discomforts completely you will encounter in life.
+There’s no way to completely escape life’s discomforts.

 As with almost all things in life, your path towards peace of mind and happiness is through self-improvement and virtue.
 Please do not buy the nonsense you can overcome your sufferings without considerable effort.
 Your vices can distract you from the fears, anxieties, and pains of life, but the high always has to end.